-- Connector Name: The name of the file connector (specific to your Delphix application and unrelated to the file itself). - Connection Mode: Filesystem Mount Point, SFTP, FTPS (only for mainframe datasets), AWS S3 and Other S3 Compatible Storage.
+- Connector Name: The name of the file connector (specific to your Delphix application and unrelated to the file itself). - Connection Mode: Filesystem Mount Point, SFTP, FTPS (only for mainframe datasets), AWS S3, Other S3 Compatible Storage, and Azure Blob Storage. - Due to networking complications in containerized masking, FTP and FTPS are currently disabled in containerized deployments.
+Delphix is researching options to re-enable FTP (for containerized masking) at a future date.